weaveworks/weave/site/features.md

 _NOTE: The command line option takes precedence over the environment variable._

-The same password must be specified for all weave peers; it is a component in the creation of ephemeral session keys for connections between peers.
-See the [crypto documentation](how-it-works.html#crypto) for more details.
+The same password must be specified for all weave peers.

 ### <a name="host-network-integration"></a>Host network integration